mfojtik/omicron/posts/avoiding-anti-patterns-in-ruby.md

 </pre>

 As you may guess, there are few glitches in this code.
 First, you create a new variable (mean you allocate space for it).
-In many cases you also left the variable `a` abandoned, stealing quietly your memory.
-The right Ruby approach the `.map` method will be used:
+In many cases you also leave the variable `a` abandoned, stealing your memory quietly.
+The right Ruby approach is to use the `.map` method:

 <pre class="sh_ruby">
   a = [1,2,3]
   a.map { |i| i+1 } # => [2, 4, 5]
 </pre>

-The `.map` method here will iterate through array and give you chance to modify the content of it.
-Then it will return the modified Array back to you, but keep the original content of `a` variable untouched.
+The `.map` method here iterates through array and gives you chance to modify the content of it.
+Then it returns the modified Array back to you, but keeps the original content of `a` variable untouched.
-If you don't want to return anything but instead modify the original array instead, just use the `.map!` method:
+If you don't want to return anything, but just want to modify the original array instead, use the `.map!` method:

 <pre class="sh_ruby">
   a = [1,2,3]